I Love You, America with Sarah Silverman

-I Love You, America with Sarah Silverman is an American streaming television late-night talk show hosted by comedian Sarah Silverman that premiered on October 12, 2017, on Hulu.
-In January 2019, Hulu canceled the show after 21 episodes.
+I Love You, America with Sarah Silverman is an American television late-night talk show hosted by comedian Sarah Silverman that premiered on October 12, 2017, on Hulu.
+In January 2019, Hulu canceled the show after two "parts" of 21 episodes.

 Premise

 With the show, Silverman is "looking to connect with people who may not agree with her personal opinions through honesty, humor, genuine interest in others, and not taking herself too seriously.
 While it's great to connect with like-minded people, Silverman feels it's crucial, now more than ever, to connect with the un-like-minded."
 She has described the show as an "accumulation of everything I've learned up to this point and then juxtaposed with this moment in time."

 The show is similar to late-night talk shows that have come before it in that it includes a monologue, interviews, and pre-taped segments.
 But unlike other shows, Silverman's monologues focus on her own personal experiences, and she uses current events as way to explore the personal implications they might carry.
 Her weekly guests are not necessarily celebrities there to promote a recent project but rather people who "fall under the shared theme of having experienced an extraordinary change in their lives."

 The first half of the show includes an ongoing storyline featuring "a White Guy at the Desk", played by Mather Zickel, whose purpose is to provide a feeling of familiarity when the show becomes too non-traditional.
-The character appears as part of a 10-episode arc that reveals "the journey of the disenfranchised male ego" that America is now currently dealing with.
+The character appears as part of a 10-episode arc that reveals "the journey of the disenfranchised male ego" that the United States are now currently dealing with.